 As a global filesystem, $HOME is shared by all users, and is not configured for performance.
 Do not write scripts or run software in a way that will cause high bandwidth I/O to $HOME.
 High volumes of reads and writes can cause congestion on the filesystem metadata servers, and can slow NERSC systems significantly for all users.
 Large I/O operations should always be directed to scratch filesystems.

 projectb is a 2.7PB GPFS based file system dedicated to the JGI's active projects.
-There are two distinct user spaces in the projectb filesystem: projectb/sandbox and projectb/scratch.
+There are three distinct user spaces in the projectb filesystem: "projectb/sandbox", "project/software", and "projectb/scratch".
 The projectb filesystem is available on most NERSC systems.

-The Sandbox areas were allocated by program.
+Sandbox directories on projectb are allocated by program.
+Data and software stored in projectb sandbox is not subject to purging.
 If you have questions about your program's space, please see your group lead.
-New Sandbox space must be allocated with JGI management approval.
+New Sandbox space or quota increase requests must be approved by JGI management.

 DnA (Data n' Archive)¶

 DnA is a 1PB GPFS based file system for the JGI's archive, shared databases and project directories.

 |Quota||5TB default||Defined by agreement with the JGI Management||Defined by agreement with the JGI Management|

 |Backups||Daily, only for projectdirs with quota <= 5TB||Backed up by JAMO||Backed up by JAMO|

 |Files are not automatically purged||Files are not automatically purged||Purge policy set by users of the JAMO system||Files are not automatically purged|